 Traffic cameras have been installed along the interstate at select locations and can be viewed at IDriveArkansas.com.

-ARDOT opened contractor bids in April 2018 and the Arkansas State Highway Commission approved a bid for improvements by Manhattan Road & Bridge Company and awarded the project for $87.4 million.
-Construction is estimated to take less than two years to complete.
+Arkansas Department of Transportation opened contractor bids in April 2018.
+The Arkansas State Highway Commission approved a bid for improvements by Manhattan Road & Bridge Company and awarded the project for $87.4 million.

 Schedules are preliminary and are subject to change as project development progresses.